vrescobar/bunpro2csv/README.md

 # Contributions, usage and license

-I created this script to my own personal use because that was the fastest way for me to get this feautre. now I want to give back to the community which has contributed largely and without interest to many learning resources.
+I created this script to my own personal usage because that was the fastest way for me to get this feature.
+Now I want to give back to the community which has contributed largely and without any interest to many language students.

-I won't update or improve the script after PRs, if you want this feature so bad please consider asking the bunpro administrators for it.
+I won't update or improve the script, if you want this feature so bad please consider asking the bunpro administrators for it or do a PR (remember to update the tampermonkey version).

 The script is licensed as MIT (aka you can do whatever you want with it).